Frankfurt (Oder): Modern era

+World War II and recent history

-The Einsatzgruppe VI was formed in the town before it entered several Polish cities, including Poznań, Kalisz and Leszno, to commit various crimes against Poles during the German invasion of Poland, which started World War II.
+The SS Einsatzgruppe VI was formed in the town before it entered several Polish cities, including Poznań, Kalisz and Leszno, to commit various crimes against Poles during the German invasion of Poland, which started World War II.
 During World War II the Germans brought numerous forced laborers, both men and women, from Poland and the Soviet Union to the town.
+In early 1945, death marches of prisoners of various nationalities from the dissolved camps in Żabikowo and Świecko to the Sachsenhausen concentration camp passed through the city.
 There was no fighting for the town in 1945 during World War II even though the town was declared a fortress (Festung) in an attempt to block the Red Army's route to Berlin.
 The nearly empty town was burned down by the Red Army.
-The postwar German–Polish border ran along the Oder, separating the Dammvorstadt on the eastern bank – which became the Polish town of Słubice – from the rest of Frankfurt.
+The postwar East German–Polish border ran along the Oder, separating the Dammvorstadt on the eastern bank – which became the Polish town of Słubice – from the rest of Frankfurt.
 While part of communist East Germany, Frankfurt was administered within Bezirk Frankfurt (Oder).
 It became part of the reconstituted state of Brandenburg with German reunification in 1990.

 In the post-communist era, following the collapse of its main employer VEB Halbleiterwerk, Frankfurt has suffered from high unemployment and low economic growth.
 Its population has fallen significantly from around 87,000 at the time of German reunification in 1990.
+The only remnant of semiconductor technology industries in Frankfurt by 2003 was the Innovations for High Performance Microelectronics (IHPM) institute.

 Today, the towns of Frankfurt and Słubice have friendly relations and run several common projects and facilities.
 Poland joined the European Union on 1 May 2004, and implemented the Schengen Agreement on 21 December 2007 leading to the removal of permanent border controls.

 In March 2008, the Jewish community of Frankfurt celebrated its first Torah dedication since the Holocaust.
 The procession of the new Torah scroll began from the spot where the town's Frankfurter Synagogue stood prior to World War II, 500 meters from Germany's current border with Poland.
 Celebrants marched with the scroll into the town's Chabad-Lubavitch centre, where they danced with the Torah, which had been donated by members of the Chabad-Lubavitch community in Berlin.